-Okay, so let’s just set aside all the arbitrary price caps and talk about what matters.
-If you’re in the market for a great espresso machine, and you’re willing to spend whatever it takes (within reasonable limits) to find the perfect machine for you and your family, then this article is for you.
+Okay, so let’s set aside all the arbitrary price caps and talk about what matters.
+If you’re in the market for a great espresso machine and are willing to spend whatever it takes (within reasonable limits) to find the perfect machine for you and your family, then this article is for you.

 Best Bean to Cup Coffee Machines for Home Use Comparison Table